Skip to content

 Now, bringing your story to life will be challenging; yet, your logo should relate directly to it.
 Staying true to your story (while creating your logo) can be just what you need to pin down the look and feel you are trying to achieve.

 Articulating the message you want your logo to convey is an essential step.
-The clearer you get on what your brand is all about, the better you’ll be able to communicate that through your logo design2.
-This will also help you to make design choices that complement and complete your message.
+The clearer you get on what your brand is all about, the better you’ll be able to communicate that through your logo design

 Understanding the basics